 Lightscape / Night Sky

 Death Valley National Park harbors some of the darkest night skies in the United States.
-That dark sky is key to its certification as only the third International Dark Sky Park in the U.S. National Park System.
+That dark sky is key to its certification as the third International Dark Sky Park in the U.S. National Park System.

 "Death Valley is a place to gaze in awe at the expanse of the Milky Way, follow a lunar eclipse, track a meteor shower, or simply reflect on your place in the universe," said National Park Service Director Jonathan B. Jarvis.
 "We greatly appreciate the International Dark-Sky Association certification.
 It illustrates the park's commitment to protect natural darkness and supports the wider mission to protect nightscapes in the entire National Park System."